Kpop Group Triple H Defends Explicit ‘365 FRESH’ MV Controversies

 I’m 365 So fresh, feels like

-We’re flying in the sky, so free
+We’re flying in the sky, so free”

 The negative comments to Triple H’s debut song, of course, reached the members of the Kpop group.
 In an interview on a Korean show, Triple H member HyunA addresses the raunchy scenes in “365 Fresh” and reveals the real reason behind the song’s slightly darker theme.

-There has also been a bit of acting that went into the creation of the “365 Fresh” MV and the Triple H darling admits that even though acting isn’t one of her strongest suits, she would like continue improving herself.
+There has also been a bit of acting that went into the creation of the “365 Fresh” MV, and the Triple H darling admits that even though acting isn’t one of her strongest suits, she would like to continue improving herself.

 Acting is still awkward for me, and I already act on stage, so I don’t really feel a strong desire to pursue more acting right now.